jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * When the Captor leaves play, put its Captive back into play stunned in its owner’s back row.
 * You may pay an (Alien/"Space") at the start of your Build Phase.
 If you do, KO the Facehugger and put its captive into its owner’s KO pile.
 Then you may put an (Xenomorph) character from your hand into your back row.
 (This represents the new Xenomorph bursting out of the captive’s chest.)
 * Note: Put the KO’d Facehugger token back into your Facehugger Pile.

+# Faith
+Set: The Buffy Battles
+Faith can steal any kind of counter from an enemy defender.

 # Falcon
 Set: The MCU Battles